 - Angry Birds has the blue bird, which splits into three when the screen is tapped.

 - Sanae B in Undefined Fantastic Object has exploding frogs.
 Marisa's Magic Napalm shot on Ten Desires behaves similarly.
 The spread is minimal, but lingers long enough to make repeated damage and/or harm any other enemies that waltz towards their area of effect.

 - Bug! had the Abominable Snowbug boss, who threw a huge snowball that split into five when it hit the floor.

 - Heavy Weapon has two instances.
 The green jets drop cluster bombs that explode into a burst of four shots, while Kommie Kong/Gorillazilla has "Bursting Rockets" that explode into six.

 - Any Recursive Ammo weapon in Escape Velocity uses this behavior.

 - The Fragmentation Bomb Launcher and Cluster Flak Array from the X-Universe series.
-Unfortunately they're really only effective if you hit the guy before the shot fragments, unless you take the CFA and combine it with the Ion Disruptor, which can use the fragments to jump between targets.
+Unfortunately they're really only effective if you hit the guy before the shot fragments because the developers forgot to add AoE damage to the fragments, rendering them annoyingly useless.
+Unless you take the CFA and combine it with the Ion Disruptor, which can use the fragments to jump between targets.
 The resulting ionized flak is effective but friendly-fire-heavy.